CircleCI Breach Cybersecurity Incident Hunting Guide

 AWS CloudTrail monitors and records account activity across your AWS infrastructure, giving you control over storage, analysis, and remediation actions.
 (Source: Amazon documentation).

 By default, AWS CloudTrail collects management activity logs in the AWS account for the preceding 90 days.
-Using AWS CloudTrail logs, the investigator can see API management events actions.
+Using AWS CloudTrail logs, the investigator, or security team can see API management events actions.

 Pay attention that data actions such as reader and writing to an S3 bucket won’t be monitored by default.
 To collect such logs, you will need to configure a dedicated CloudTrail trail.